We have heat!

 Our next step was to call the company who manufactures this furnace.
 The customer service person there flatly said to call a dealer and that she could give us no further information.
 During the next several days I think we must have called practically every dealer in the United States who sells parts or the newer versions of this furnace.
 Without exception, everyone we talked to was extremely interested in selling us a new furnace, but their interest level went way down when they realized we were trying to find a replacement part for the furnace we already have.
 Apparently the combustion fan assembly for the type of furnace we have was prone to failure, and the entire assembly was redesigned several years ago.
 Every dealer we spoke to said the redesigned assembly would not fit in our older furnace and that there was no possibility of finding a used assembly because of the problem with the design.

 The elderly man in Washington had not been exaggerating when he said that we would have to practically dismantle the furnace.
-Luckily my husband is naturally a very methodical person (and I can be if I have to)… so we began by making notes and diagrams as he took everything apart, including marking the location of every wire and every type of screw.
+Luckily we are naturally very methodical people… so we began by making notes and diagrams as we took everything apart, including marking the location of every wire and every type of screw.
 When we felt we needed to have an especially clear record of how certain parts went together, I took before shots with the digital camera.
 The dismantling took a very long time… actually, several hours… but eventually most of the furnace was spread out in pieces on the floor, and it was a fairly simple procedure to remove the broken motor and replace it with the new one.
 After that it was a straightforward job to reverse the process and re-assemble the furnace.
 We cleaned every part and replaced the old gaskets with new as we put everything back together… always referring to the diagrams and digital photographs to be sure we were getting everything back in the right position.

 Finally the last screw had been inserted… the furnace had been reconnected to the fuel and exhaust lines… and it was the moment of truth.
-My husband turned the thermostat and we anxiously waited to hear the hum of the fan.
+We turned the thermostat and anxiously waited to hear the hum of the fan.
 A few minutes later the furnace started throwing out heat.
 We had fixed it!

 We save a lot of money by being able to fix things ourselves.
 We never call plumbers, electricians, or any other professional repair people because we have taught ourselves how to do these types of repairs.
 Fixing this broken furnace turned out to be somewhat more intimidating than the usual do-it-yourself project… but because we took it one step at a time, it was very doable.